Why Improve Your Writing?

 I talk more about writing to find clients and users in “Find Customers through Blogging” and “Write Compelling Software Release Announcements.”

 In the past few years, AI has exploded in both capability and popularity.
-People are using AI to do everything from writing their code to scheduling their haircuts.
+People are using AI to do everything from writing their code to diagnosing that odd rash on their foot.
 The bad news is that AI can’t write for you.

-Okay, AI obviously can write for you.
-I constantly receive emails from people using AI to write to me, so I won’t pretend it’s impossible.
+Okay, I take that back.
+Obviously, AI can write for you.
+I constantly receive AI-generated emails, so I won’t pretend it’s impossible.

 What I mean is that AI can’t offer you the benefits I’ve described here.
-In a world where anyone can use AI to generate a document, an AI-generated document won’t help you stand out.
+In a world where anyone can use AI to spit out text, an AI-generated document won’t help you stand out.
 You won’t understand a concept better or spot flaws in your thinking when you’ve outsourced your reasoning to AI.

-Hopefully, I’ve convinced you it’s valuable to write well, even if you’re a developer.
+Hopefully, I’ve convinced you that writing is valuable, even if you’re a developer.

-The good news is that the bar for being “a developer who writes well” is embarrassingly low.
-Most developers don’t try, so you can be a top 10%’er simply by trying.
+The good news is that the bar for being a developer who writes well is embarrassingly low.
+Most developers don’t try, so you can edge into the top 10% simply by trying.

 In this book, I’ll teach you practical steps to improve your writing.
 Some lessons are “quick win” techniques that improve your writing immediately.
 Others are more fundamental and require long-term practice.

-If you want to improve your writing but don’t know what concrete steps to take, this book will show you a path.
+If you want to improve your writing but don’t know the concrete steps to get there, this book will show you that path.